samiurrahman98/samiurrahman98.github.io/_posts/2018-06-23-introduction.md

 For example, in my personal-tagged posts, you'll find content related to my hobbies and side-projects; in my school-tagged posts, you'll find content related to the life of a Computer Engineering student at the University of Waterloo; and in my work-tagged posts, you'll find content related to my experiences of being on co-op.

 And that's the end of my introduction!
-I'm hoping to get some new content up very soon (if my schedule allows for it 😭).
-Thanks for reading!
+Stay tuned for new content, thanks for reading!